Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 			</td>
 			<td></td>
 			<td>
-				<p align="left">Used to do a sale request with external approval and obtain transaction Guid ID.</p>
+				<p align="left">Used to do a sale request with external approval, returns Transaction ID.
+If the Sale already exists, returns the ID</p>
 			</td>
 		 </tr>
 		 <tr valign="top">